wevm/viem/site/docs/actions/wallet/sendTransaction.md

 ## Tips

-- For dapps: When using this action, it is assumed that the user has connected to their wallet (e.g. given permission for the dapp to access their accounts via [`requestAccounts`](/docs/actions/wallet/requestAccounts)).
-You can also check if the user has granted access to accounts via [`getAccounts`](/docs/actions/wallet/getAccounts)
+- For dapps: When using this action, it is assumed that the user has connected to their wallet (e.g. given permission for the dapp to access their accounts via [`requestAddresses`](/docs/actions/wallet/requestAddresses)).
+You can also check if the user has granted access to their accounts via [`getAddresses`](/docs/actions/wallet/getAddresses)

 ## Live Example